 A geothermal heating and cooling system will reduce your fossil fuel use by using relatively constant underground temperature to climate control your home.
 The system is made up of an exchanger and a loop that pull heat away from your home in the summer and bring heat into your home in the winter.

 Geothermal systems use no electricity so the amount of greenhouse gases the systems emit decreases by 90 percent when compared to traditional electrical-based systems.
 The cost to install a geothermal system, averages around $7,500.
-It requires a high level of expertise, so plan to high a professional to do the job.
+It requires a high level of expertise, so plan to hire a geothermal specialist to do the job.

 Reinsulate your home